• Overview of Gifted Identification

 Third-12th Grades

-Parents, guardians, students, counselors, teachers, and other stakeholders may refer students for testing for gifted identification in grades 3-12.
-Each school is required to have a TD Site-Based Committee, which is comprised of, at minimum, an administrator, TD teacher or Academic Facilitator (AF), a classroom teacher, and other relevant staff members.
-All decisions for testing for gifted identification outside of the district-wide second grade screening process are made by TD Site-Based Committees.
-Students may be considered for rescreening by the district after a period of at least 24 months has passed.
-The CMS Gifted Identification Rubric is used to determine gifted eligibility.
+Parents/guardians, students, counselors, teachers, and other stakeholders may refer students for testing for gifted identification in grades 3-12.
+Each school is required to have an AIG Site-Based Committee, which is composed of an administrator, AIG Teacher or AIG point of contact, classroom teacher, and other relevant staff members.
+All decisions for testing for gifted identification outside of the district-wide second grade screening process are made by AIG Site-Based Committees.
+Advanced Studies has developed a document outlining the rationale for screening/ rescreening to provide guidance to committees and they are encouraged to utilize both quantitative, such as EOG or i-Ready scores, and qualitative data to make informed decisions.
+Students may be considered for rescreening through district testing after a period of at least 24 months has passed since their last screening opportunity in CMS.

 Reciprocity for Gifted Identification Outside of CMS